Pre-Islamic Arabia: Iron Age (1300 – 330 BCE)

+Relief from Ashurbanipal's palace showing Assyrians fighting and pursuing Arabs on camelback.

 Upon the Late Bronze Age collapse, the major powers across the Near East lost much of their power and this allowed many smaller and far-flung states to become more independent and a number of minor states to emerge.
 In addition, new scripts and alphabets were developed, which were of great utility to merchants for producing contracts and conducting other and related economic affairs.
 In turn, the Middle Assyrian Empire became much more prominent and undertook an aggressively expansionist policy.
 In the second half of the 13th century BCE, Tukulti-Ninurta I took on the title "king of Dilmun and Meluhha".
 Dilmun disappears from Assyrian sources until the reign of Sargon II, king of the Neo-Assyrian Empire.
 Here and across the next century, Dilmun appears as a polity that is not directly ruled by Assyria, although it sends tribute to the Assyrian rulers in exchange for peace and independence.
 When the Neo-Babylonian Empire overthrew the Assyrian Empire, its influence on Dilmun is also attested.
 Finally, Dilmun falls under the sway of the Persians after the rise of the Achaemenid Empire which replaces the Babylonian one.